kyleyannelli/sh-bot/README.md

 ### **Launching the Bot**

 1. Create and populate the `.env` file.
 I've provided `.env.example` for you.
-See
+See #environment-configuration-env-file
 2. Write the `online` and `offline` scripts (e.g., `start.sh`, `stop.sh`).
 3. Ensure the scripts are executable.
 4. Use the appropriate flags to run the bot.
-In this example I would like to start and stop my game server, only on the basis of the voice channel presence:
+In this example I would like to start and stop my game server, only on the basis of the voice channel presence.
+I would also like the online script to be fired before the bot starts:
    ```bash
    ./sh-bot -online-script "./start.sh" -offline-script "./stop.sh" -start-online -vc-only
    ```